 Ready to see where you can afford to retire?
 Here are 22 cities where you may be able to make your retirement income last years longer.

-Spokane, a mid-size city in eastern Washington that’s located 20 miles east of Idaho, has significantly lower home prices than Seattle, where the average home price is $814,000.
+Spokane, a mid-size city in eastern Washington that’s located 20 miles west of Idaho, has significantly lower home prices than Seattle, where the average home price is $814,000.
 Spokane’s cost of living is close to the national average, while Washington is one of a handful of states with no state income tax.

 The Spokane River runs through downtown Spokane, which gets around 48 inches of snow in the winter but only around 16 inches of annual precipitation, leaving many sunny days to explore Spokane’s Finch Arboretum, Riverside State Park, golf courses, hiking trails, and other recreational activities.